FLAME: Federated Learning Across Multi-device Environments: Evaluation

 \subsection{Results}

 In this section, we present our results comparing \system{} against the baselines in a number of experiment settings.

 \parjump{}

 \textbf{\system{} improves the test accuracy of FL models.} Figure~\ref{fig:round_to_accuracy} shows the plot for macro $F_1$ score obtained per round, and Table~\ref{tab:perf_summary} summarizes the final $F_1$ score for personalized device models and global models averaged over all the devices in the dataset.
 In all three datasets, \system{} achieved the highest $F_1$ score over Ditto and FedAvg after 100 rounds of federated training.
+Since FedAvg does not train a device model, we added a Local Finetuning baseline in Table~\ref{tab:perf_summary} which applies local finetuning~(cf. \S3.3.3 of Kairouz et al. \cite{flsurvey}) to the final FedAvg global model after 100 training rounds.
+Refer to \S\ref{sup:local_finetuning} for more details about local finetuning experiments.
 Interestingly, we observe that in RealWorld and PAMAP2 datasets, \system{} and Ditto show similar inference performance at start; however, once the number of \dead{} devices start increasing in Ditto (see Figure \ref{fig:dead_devices}), its performance saturates due to a smaller pool of available devices to train on.
 This shows how energy-aware device selection could benefit not only the energy consumption but also the prediction performance of FL algorithms.

 \parjump{}